Board of Directors

 Steve was ordained a Presbyterian minister in 1974, having earned degrees from Whittier College and Princeton Theological Seminary.
 Since 2005, he has been pastor of Coronado Community Church, a progressive, independent church.
 In Orange County, he was active in church-based community organizing working to lessen the problems of gangs and drug use near the “happiest place on earth.”
 Steve served as board president of Planned Parenthood of Orange and San Bernardino Counties (1993-94) during which time his church in Anaheim was picketed and he had to wear a bulletproof vest.
 From 1998 to 2005, he served on the national board of Planned Parenthood Federation of America and its Clergy Advisory Board.
 Steve has been an outspoken advocate for justice, demonstrated by awards from the Orange County Human Relations Commission, and the Greater Los Angeles Coalition for Reproductive Freedom.

 Robert was born in Pasadena, CA and spent much of his childhood moving around southern California before graduating from Paso Robles High School and making a big move to Chicago.
 He attended the University of Chicago, where he obtained a BA in the Department of Comparative Human Development, with a specialization in psychoanalytic theory, and a minor in Political Science.
 Robert served as a two-term student body president, of the graduate and undergraduate divisions, before graduating and moving back to warm California.
 He worked for 8 years at Progressive Insurance in Santa Maria, CA. While living there, Robert started a non-profit, GRACE (Gay Rights Advocates for Change & Equality), and served as board secretary for CAUSE, an organization aimed at social and economic justice.
-Robert and his partner Jeremy moved to San Diego in January 2015, where Jeremy took a position with the ACLU.
-Robert has taken an active part in the San Diego community as an academy member of the Young Professionals Council, board member of Mission Hills United Church of Christ, a freelance photographer for SD Pride and the LGBT center, and co-creator of LGBT Financial Resources.
+Robert moved to San Diego in 2015 and has taken an active part in the San Diego community as an academy member of the Young Professionals Council, board member of Mission Hills United Church of Christ, a freelance photographer for SD Pride and the LGBT center, and co-creator of LGBT Financial Resources.
 Robert currently works full time as a financial service professional with MassMutual, where he has helped sponsor important LGBT organizations such as Lambda Archives of SD, The National Organization of Women, YPC, and Equality California.
 Robert looks forward to bringing his passion, activism, and 11 years of insurance and finance background to the Human Dignity Foundation Board.

 Arin McNeese has vast experience in community health outreach specific to HIV, homeless, and transgender communities.
 He holds a Bachelor’s and Master of Science in Quality Systems Management, and is a Blackbelt Lean Six Sigma.
 Arin is currently collaborating with the UCSD Antiviral Research Unit on a project to increase the number of transgender people on PrEP.
 Arin spent over two decades in MN and CA managing and operating a variety of specialty pharmacy services, with a special interest in ensuring indigent and low-income patients with chronic diseases receive their life-saving medications.
 He has expertise in community networking, relationship building, and development.
 Arin serves on the Board of Directors for TransFamily Support Services, and has a long history of volunteer work in MN and CA. He currently lives in San Diego with his pet rock and spends his free time chasing sunrises.